vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/21_THE_END.md

 308 LOKAMANYA TILAK

 an evening motor-drive brought him a chill whicS soon developed into high fever.
-None, however, sus- pected the worst and congratulatory anniversary meet- i ngs were held (23rd July) in Bombay and elsewhere.
+None, however, sus###pected the worst and congratulatory anniversary meet###i ngs were held (23rd July) in Bombay and elsewhere.
-The fever, brought by the chill, subsided only to rec- tum soon.
-From Monday night (26th July), " his- fever took a decidedly serious turn and it was found that the base of his right lung was affected and the fever developed signs of pneumonia.
+The fever, brought by the chill, subsided only to rec###tum soon.
+From Monday night (26th July), " his###fever took a decidedly serious turn and it was found that the base of his right lung was affected and the fever developed signs of pneumonia.
 The whole of Tuesday was a day of anxiety.
-There was no brain- complication and his consciousness was unimpaired.*'
+There was no brain###complication and his consciousness was unimpaired.*'
-Still the situation was critical and his friends and rela- tives gathered to wait upon him.
+Still the situation was critical and his friends and rela###tives gathered to wait upon him.
 He chaffed his son upon having run up to Bombay on this flimsy pretence and his daughters upon being rather too fond of their parents' home.
 He disdained to leave any initructions